Midori Tatematsu: Music career

 Later that year, Midori was announced as a member of the newly formed all-female heavy metal band Lovebites.
 She already knew bassist Miho, drummer Haruna, and guitarist Miyako, but the four chose vocalist Asami based on a demo she made.
 They had their first concert on November 18, 2016, at Tsutaya O-West as part of the Girls Band Next Generation event.
 Their debut EP, The Lovebites EP, was released in May 2017 via Victor Entertainment.
 Miho explained that it was more of a demo to get the band signed, but the label liked it so much they had it properly mastered and released.
 It was released in the United Kingdom and in North America later that year.
 At the time, Midori was the only official guitarist in the band.
 Support musician Miyako officially became their second guitarist in August 2017, and they released their first full-length album Awakening from Abyss that October.
 Lovebites played their first gigs outside Japan in London, England at the end of November 2017, and won the Metal Hammer Golden Gods Award for Best New Band in 2018.
 Over the next two years, the group released an EP and two studio albums while continuing to perform overseas, including major festivals such as Wacken Open Air, Download Festival, and Graspop Metal Meeting.
 After releasing their third EP Glory, Glory, to the World, Lovebites had a year-long hiatus between the departure of Miho in August 2021 and the joining of Fami in October 2022.
 Their comeback album, February 2023's Judgement Day, became their highest-charting record to date when it reached number 5 on both the Oricon and Billboard Japan charts.

-Midori provided music to the 2020 video game No Straight Roads.
+Midori provided music to the 2020 video game No Straight Roads, and a guitar solo to Masahiro Aoki's 2025 song "Everfall", which was created for the video game Sixtar Gate: Stargaze and included on Aoki's album Chronicle II.